ghi-electronics/Documentation/software/due-script/corelib/spi.md

 **readCount:** The number of bytes to read<br>
 **cs:** Chip select pin.
 Set to -1 if not needed

 The command is followed by the data [stream](../streams.md).
 The stream starts with host sending "writeCount" of bytes and then the host must read the "readCount".
 If either count is zero then that step can be skipped.
+This is a full-duplex transaction, meaning a byte is written while a byte is read.
+If write count is less than read count, the device will send zeros internally to keep reading the requested read count.

 ---